yellows8/3ds_smashbroshax/README.md

 * 1) Download the release archive.
 * 2) Download the otherapp payload to SD "/smashpayload.bin", as described under the "Homebrew Launcher Payload" section.
 * 3) Determine which pcap in the "pcap_out" directory to use, see the "Usage" section.
-* 4) Begin broadcasting the pcap on channel 6 with MAC address "59:ee:3f:2a:37:e0", with the beacon being sent at least 10 times per second.
+* 4) In wifi monitor mode, begin broadcasting the pcap on channel 6 with MAC address "59:ee:3f:2a:37:e0", with the beacon being sent at least 10 times per second.
 * 5) On the target 3DS system, start Super Smash Bros, then goto "Smash" -> "Group".
 * 6) The hax will then eventually trigger on the 3DS system.